The class progression, your very own Classcraft journey!

-- Guide you from one chapter to the next
+- Guide you from one phase to the next

 - Act as a repository of tutorials and coaching

 Unique to each of your classes, the class progression is represented by a bar that fills over time as you give Experience Points to your students.
-It lets you know how many you've given and how many you need to give to naturally complete the chapter you're currently on.
+It lets you know how many you've given and how much you progressed.

-On average, we expect teachers to progress chapters every three weeks, but this is by no means a hard rule — take things at your own pace!
+On average, we expect teachers to stay at a single phase for a few weeks, but this is by no means a hard rule — take things at your own pace!

 Because it’s at the heart of the experience and because the class progression can act as a motivator both for you and your students, it has a central place on the Class Dashboard.

-This is a quick view that tells you how far you’ve gotten in the current chapter, but it does not do much to tell you what features you have access to!
+This is a quick view that tells you how far you’ve progress, but it does not do much to tell you what features you have access to!

-If you don't need this information, click the X button or toggle in the top right corner. o access the expanded view of the class progression, click the Continue my journey button!
+If you don't need this information, click the X button or toggle in the top right corner.
+To access the expanded view of the class progression, click the Continue my journey button!